AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-work-proofsfiles/organize-your-work/print-and-export-comments.md

 product-previous: workfront-proof
 product-area: documents
 navigation-topic: organize-your-work-workfront-proof
-title: Print and Export Comments in [!DNL Workfront] Proof
+title: Print and Export Comments in [!DNL Workfront Proof]
 description: The Comments summary can be accessed directly from the following areas - EDIT ME.
 author: Courtney
 feature: Workfront Proof, Digital Content and Documents
 exl-id: 212d465c-5605-4bb9-af5a-cea377619cfe
 ---
-# Print and Export Comments in [!DNL Workfront] Proof
+# Print and Export Comments in [!DNL Workfront Proof]

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product [!DNL Workfront] Proof.
+>This article refers to functionality in the standalone product [!DNL Workfront Proof].
 For information on proofing inside [!DNL Adobe Workfront], see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 ## Printing Comments